anuprshetty/py_grpc/README.md

 ## REST and gRPC Dual Mode

-This POC shows working simualtaneously with both REST and gRPC services listening at different ports in the same application.
+This POC shows working simultaneously with both REST and gRPC services listening at different ports in the same application.

 ### Advantages of REST and gRPC Dual Mode POC